 - Set the default number of cassettes per run

 - Set the default carryover setting

 - Turn wax cleaning on and off

-- Set wax standby and melting temperatures.
+- Set wax standby and melting temperatures

+- Set the lot number to mandatory or optional

-Figure 6-12: Reagent Management screen
+Figure 6-14: Reagent Management screen

 A range of other configuration settings can be viewed but not changed.
 Contact customer support to change any of these.
 The screen also displays the state of each retort and the last reagent in each retort.